abubakar-kashif/abubakar-kashif/README.md

 ## Profile

-I am an Electrical Engineering undergraduate at the University of the Punjab developing a strong foundation in programming, software development, data analysis, and engineering applications.
+I am an Electrical Engineering undergraduate at the University of the Punjab, developing a strong foundation in software development, data analysis, and computational problem-solving alongside my engineering studies.

-My work currently sits at the intersection of engineering, software, and data, with a long-term direction toward AI and intelligent systems.
+My work combines engineering concepts with programming and practical software projects.
+I am particularly interested in how software and AI can be applied to engineering and real-world problems.

-I learn through practical implementation — building projects, working with real engineering data, and continuously strengthening my programming and problem-solving fundamentals.
+I learn primarily through implementation — building projects, analysing real data, experimenting with software technologies, and continuously strengthening my technical fundamentals.

 ---

-## Technical Foundation
+## Technical Skills

 ### Programming